 The National Council of Teachers of Mathematics is accepting applications for grades 7-12 classroom research grants.

-Grants of up to $6,000 will be awarded to encourage classroom-based research in pre-college mathematics education.
-The research must be a collaborative effort involving a college or university mathematics educator (a mathematics education researcher or a teacher of mathematics learning, teaching, or curriculum) and one or more middle- or high school teachers.
-The project may include but is not restricted to research on curriculum development and implementation; involvement of at-risk or minority students; students’ thinking about a particular mathematics concept or set of concepts; connection of mathematics to other disciplines; focused learning and teaching of mathematics with embedded use of technology; and/or innovative assessment or evaluation strategies.
-The research should lead to a draft article suitable for submission to the Mathematics Teacher Educator, Journal for Research in Mathematics Education or an NCTM school journal.
+Through the program, grants of up to $6,000 will be awarded to support and encourage classroom-based research in pre-college mathematics education.
+The research must be a collaborative effort involving a college or university mathematics educator (a mathematics education researcher or a teacher of mathematics learning, teaching, or curriculum) and one or more grade 7–12 classroom teachers.
+The project may include but is not restricted to research on curriculum development and implementation; involvement of at-risk or minority students; students' thinking about a particular mathematics concept or set of concepts; connection of mathematics to other disciplines; focused learning and teaching of mathematics with embedded use of technology; and/or innovative assessment or evaluation strategies.
+The research should lead to a draft article suitable for submission in Mathematics Teacher Educator, the Journal for Research in Mathematics Education, or one of the NCTM school journals.

-See the NCTM website for complete program guidelines and application instructions.
+See the National Council of Teachers of Mathematics website for complete program guidelines and application instructions.